amd940/spi-device-mcp3008/README.md

-**This fork is for the Raspberry Pi 1 and Zero, since they cannot run node v6 which is nesscessary for the original version of this library.**
+**This fork is for the Raspberry Pi 1 and Zero, since they cannot run node v6 which is nesscessary for the original version of this library.
+Other than that, the library functions in the exact same way.**

 # spi-device-mcp3008